QSAS Featured in ABC News

 The former Rockhampton Plaza Hotel has stood closed since 2014, suffering severe deterioration and attracting legal actions from the Rockhampton Regional Council over public health concerns and unpaid rates.
 Court-ordered clean-ups and fines have highlighted the challenges local authorities face when properties become neglected.

-With the Federal Circuit Court now directing the hotel’s sale under a statutory trustee arrangement, the case underscores the important role that legal and accounting professionals play in balancing enforcement with fair commercial outcomes.
+With the Federal Circuit Court now directing the hotel’s sale under a statutory trustee arrangement, the case underscores the important role that the Property Law Act 2023 can play to resolve disputes and cause a property to be sold for the benefit of all parties involved.

 Why This Matters

-For more on QSAS’s work, governance, and professional development in statutory accounting, explore our case studies and testimonals sections.
+For more on QSAS’s work explore our case studies and testimonials sections.